DiederikvandenB/nad-controller/README.md

 Upon starting, it opens a serial port and MQTT connection.
 Messages sent by the device are published to the MQTT broker for further usage in other apps.
 Controlling the device is possible by sending messages in JSON format to the specified MQTT topic.

-Currently, it is required to set your amplifier to display the volume as a percentage rather than as decibels.
+**Note**: it is required to set your amplifier to display the volume as a percentage rather than as decibels.
 This can be done in the menu of the device.

 ## Usage
 Run the bin with flag `-h` to see the possible options.